BearyNatural/ObsidianVault/Career/CSA Interview prep q's.md

 	- umask - octal form; changes the default permissions and thus the permissions for all newly created files and folders; umask -S - symbolic form;
 		- octal version inverted chmod
 	- getfacl - filesystem acls (access control lists)
-	- setfacl
+	- setfacl - to change the filesystem acls
-	- date -
+	- date - displays date & time set on your device
 	- tar - compression
 	- cat - display/view contents of file 'concatenate'
-	- less
-	- du - disk usage
-	- df
+	- less - displays the contents of a file or a command output, one page at a time
 	- ssh - secure shell protocol login
 		- ssh-keygen - generates private and public encryption keys; private key don't share; public key cp to machine you want to permit password-less access; ssh [username]@localhost
 		- cat authorized_keys - holds all the public keys